emacsmirror/inhibit-mouse/README.md

 The **inhibit-mouse** package allows disabling mouse input in Emacs.

-Instead of modifying the keymap of its own mode (as the *disable-mouse* package does), enabling `inhibit-mouse-mode` only modifies `input-decode-map` to disable mouse events, making it simpler and more efficient.
+Instead of modifying the keymap of its own mode (as the *disable-mouse* package does), enabling `inhibit-mouse-mode` only modifies `input-decode-map` to disable mouse events, making it simpler and faster.
 Additionally, the *inhibit-mouse* package allows for the restoration of mouse input when `inhibit-mouse-mode` is disabled.

 This concept of utilizing `input-decode-map` to disable the mouse was introduced by Stefan Monnier in an emacs-devel mailing list [thread](https://lists.gnu.org/archive/html/emacs-devel/2024-11/msg00013.html) initiated by Daniel Radetsky, who proposed a C patch that allows disabling the mouse.